Battle of Morgarten: Battle

 According to Konrad Justinger's chronicle, written c.
 1430, the people of Schwyz were warned by their neighbours, the lords of Hünenberg.

 The warning is said to have been delivered by the means of arrows fletched with parchment, with the message written on the fletching, "beware near Morgarten" (hütend üch am morgarten), thus indicating the route chosen by Leopold for entering Schwyz.

 Upon receiving this warning, the men of Schwyz, with the support of 600 men of Uri and Unterwalden, hurried to Sattel to intercept the enemy.
-Between Lake Ägerisee and Sattel, where a small path led between a steep slope and a swamp, they prepared an ambush.
+Between Lake Ägerisee and Sattel, where a narrow path led between a steep slope and a swamp, they prepared an ambush.

 The marching army would have been stretched out in a column of some 2 km along the path when the vanguard encountered a roadblock near Schafstetten.

 The Confederates attacked the column, frightening the horses by throwing rocks from above and engaging the mounted knights with halberds.

 About 1,500 men were said to have been killed in the attack; according to Johannes von Winterthur (writing ca. 1340), this number does not include those drowned in the lake.

 According to Karl von Elgger, the Confederates, unfamiliar with the customs of battles between knights, brutally butchered retreating troops and everyone unable to flee.
 He records that some infantry preferred to drown themselves in the lake rather than face the brutality of the Swiss.

 The earliest mentions of the battle, in chronicles of the 14th century, identify it as having taken place in the land of Schwyz, or Schwyz and Uri (Peter of Zittau has Sweicz et Uherach).

 The name of Morgarten is recorded by Konrad Justinger in the context of the written warning attached to arrows.
 The toponym Morgarten originally refers to an alpine pasture near (now Chli Morgarten).
 The name translates to "pig corral", "enclosure for swine".

 The entire passage between Lake Ägeri and Sattel is now known as Morgarten, but this is in reference to the battle.